We use cookies for essential functionality and, with your consent, analytics. Privacy Policy

 March 11, 2026by IceCubes Team

-There is a fundamentally different approach: AI notetakers that run as browser extensions instead of meeting bots.
+There is a different approach: AI notetakers that run as browser extensions instead of meeting bots.
 This article explains how the two approaches work, where each has advantages, and why botless is winning for client-facing teams.

 How Bot-Based AI Notetakers Work

-Most AI meeting tools - Fireflies, Otter.ai, Fathom, Grain, and the recording features of Gong and Chorus - use the same basic architecture:
+Most AI meeting tools - Fireflies, Otter.ai, Grain, and the recording features of Gong and Chorus - use the same basic architecture:

 1. You connect the tool to your calendar